M-Ahtisham/ConfirmHuman/README.md

 git clone https://mygit.th-deg.de/aw-student-projects/ain-internet-technologies/ss25/ConfirmHuman.git

 # Install dependencies
-cd ConfirmHuman/chatbot-backend && npm install
-cd ../chatbot-frontend && npm install
+cd ConfirmHuman/chatbot-backend && npm install(well this depends upon in which folder it has been saved on diffrent os) cd ../chatbot-frontend && npm install

 # Run the application